 PCE in the Central Truckee Meadows

 PCE was used extensively in the central Truckee Meadows from the 1940s into the 1980s.
 During this time, regulations governing PCE use and disposal were essentially non-existent.
-Early regulations (enacted in the late 70s) were less strict than they are today.
+Though regulations were enacted in the late 1970s, they were less strict than they are today.
 As a result, PCE use and disposal practices resulted in releases to the environment, and ultimately to contamination of the Truckee Meadows aquifer system.
 The majority of the PCE contamination in the central Truckee Meadows aquifer system has come from historical sources and past practices.

 In the 1980s, the U.S. Environmental Protection Agency (EPA) identified PCE as a possible human carcinogen and required municipal water systems nationwide to initiate systematic monitoring for PCE.
 Locally, the first sampling for drinking water wells in 1987 showed five of the municipal water supply wells in the central Truckee Meadows had PCE concentrations exceeding the then-proposed drinking water quality standard of 5 micrograms per liter (µg/L).
 This was significant because these wells are vital components of the local water supply system.